 On failure, the sender MUST include one Service Flow Error Parameter Set for each failed Service Flow requested in the REG-REQ, DSA-REQ or DSC-REQ message.
 On failure, the sender MUST include one Service Flow Error Parameter Set for each failed Service Class Name expansion in the REG-RSP, DSA-RSP or DSC-RSP message.
 Service Flow Error Parameter Set for the failed Service Flow MUST include the Confirmation Code and Errored Parameter and MAY include an Error Message.
-If some Service Flows are successfully established, but others fail, Service Flow Error Parameter Sets are only REQUIRED for the failed service flows, but MAY be included for successful Service Flows.
+If some Service Flow Parameter Sets are rejected but other Service Flow Parameter Sets are accepted, then Service Flow Error Parameters Sets MUST be included for only the rejected Service Flow.1